williamhaarhoff/archetype/docs/how_it_works.md

 myview.func_b(3.2);
 ```

 This is a little cleaner.
 We have one vtable instance per bound type.
 And we have one view instance per object that we bind to.
-By keeping the vtable and view separate we keep memory usage lower, and have improved cache locality for the function pointers (as opposed to combined view and vtable implementations).
+By keeping the vtable and view separate we keep memory usage lower that combined vtable/view implementations.

 To ensure we are only creating on vtable per type, we can make use of a static vtable variable within a templated function.
 Every time we call `make_vtable<A>()` we are using a pointer to the `A` `vtable`.